ZAHON/qwik-primitives/packages/primitives/src/components/dialog/README.md

 ## Usage

-Dialog component can be uncontrolled or controlled.
+Component can be uncontrolled or controlled.

 ### Uncontrolled